Hydrocortisone

 Hydrocortisone is the name for the hormone cortisol when supplied as a medication.
+It is a corticosteroid and works as an anti-inflammatory and by immune suppression.
 Uses include conditions such as adrenocortical insufficiency, adrenogenital syndrome, high blood calcium, thyroiditis, rheumatoid arthritis, dermatitis, asthma, and COPD.
 It is the treatment of choice for adrenocortical insufficiency.
-It can be given by mouth, topically, or by injection.
+It can be given by mouth, topically, rectally or by injection.
 Stopping treatment after long-term use should be done slowly.

-Side effects may include mood changes, increased risk of infection, and edema (swelling).
-With long-term use common side effects include osteoporosis, upset stomach, physical weakness, easy bruising, and candidiasis (yeast infections).
+Common side effects may include mood changes, increased appetite, hyperglycemia, hypertension, and edema (swelling).
+With long-term use, common side effects include osteoporosis, adrenal insufficiency, upset stomach, physical weakness, easy bruising, and candidiasis (yeast infections).
 It is unclear if it is safe for use during pregnancy.
-Hydrocortisone is a glucocorticoid and works as an anti-inflammatory and by immune suppression.